Blood Sugar Blues: Where Do You Fit In?

 The ‘A’ lists correspond more to functional reactive hypoglycemia, and the ‘B’ lists correspond to insulin resistance.
 But as Dr. Kharrazian stated, there can be some overlap.

-Blood sugar balance is one of the most important balancing acts in your body, and a trained functional medicine practitioner can spot these patterns both in your history and your lab results.
+Blood sugar balance is one of the most important balancing acts in your body, and you can spot these patterns both in your symptoms and your lab results.